 The problems in India mainly lie with men in rural areas less touched by modern society, and guess what?
 I had no reason to go to them anyway.

 Lowlight: Being sick as a dog

 I feel like I’ve gone on about this SO much but I honestly thought I would die in India.
 Over two months later, I still run to the bathroom after a rich coffee or round of dairy.
 India, you are something else.
-Total lowlight was crying in a hospital bed strapped up to a drip after three weeks of medical turmoil.
+My total lowlight of solo travel was crying in a hospital bed strapped up to a drip after three weeks of medical turmoil.

 The other lowlight that comes with this point is that for the first month of my trip, I could hardly eat anything apart from plain rice and potatoes.

 Once I went out for dinner with a group who all ate delicious palak paneer, thali and masala dosas, while I ate a plate of plain rice.
 And still shat myself after.

 Highlight: The hostels

 I just touched on this above but I was so impressed with the hostels in India.
 I guess it stems from India being a place that people are traditionally warier about.
 In hostels in Southeast Asia, you don’t need organised activities or day trips because everyone knows it’s safe and easy to go off and do whatever by yourself.